signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="MediaMinSummaryStats"></a>
 ## mediaMin Summary Stats

 In addition to run-time stats generated by packet/media worker threads, the mediaMin reference application generates summary stats.
 The key difference is that packet/media threads don't know about number and types of input streams, they just see sessions and channels. mediaMin, on the other hand, is aware of input stream sources.
-Here is a mediaMin command line example with a mixed audio and video input pcap, followed by run-time stats after the pcap is processed:
+Here is a mediaMin command line example with a mixed audio and video input pcap, followed by summary stats after the pcap is processed:

     mediaMin -c x86 -i ../test_files/VIDEOCALL_EVS_H265.pcapng -L -d 0x06004000c11 -r20 -g /tmp/shared -l4